Speed of light: Synthesis of space and time

+where differences in space ($x, y, z$) are combined with differences in time using a factor of $c^2$ and a negative sign.

-The results of special relativity can be summarized by treating space and time as a unified structure known as spacetime (with c relating the units of space and time), and requiring that physical theories satisfy a special symmetry called Lorentz invariance, whose mathematical formulation contains the parameter c.
+All physical theories based on spacetime satisfy a special symmetry called Lorentz invariance, whose mathematical formulation contains the parameter c.
 Lorentz invariance is an almost universal assumption for modern physical theories, such as quantum electrodynamics, quantum chromodynamics, the Standard Model of particle physics, and general relativity.
 As such, the parameter c is ubiquitous in modern physics, appearing in many contexts that are unrelated to light.
 For example, general relativity predicts that c is also the speed of gravity and of gravitational waves, and observations of gravitational waves have been consistent with this prediction.
 In non-inertial frames of reference (gravitationally curved spacetime or accelerated reference frames), the local speed of light is constant and equal to c, but the speed of light can differ from c when measured from a remote frame of reference, depending on how measurements are extrapolated to the region.

-It is generally assumed that fundamental constants such as c have the same value throughout spacetime, meaning that they do not depend on location and do not vary with time.
-However, it has been suggested in various theories that the speed of light may have changed over time.
-No conclusive evidence for such changes has been found, but they remain the subject of ongoing research.